 IoT devices that are cloud-based are less secure and have the potentials to give away more private information than those devices which are not cloud-based and can be easily controlled entirely within your home.
 Try to use IoT devices which are not cloud-based as you can easily control them.

 Keep only those network devices which you need.
 Don’t keep unnecessary connected devices wasting energy and resources.
 Make sure to eliminate unwanted connections whenever possible.

 Don’t connect IoT devices on employer’s network

 If your IoT device is insecure, attackers can easily find a loophole and can easily enter the organization.
-They can steal all important information.
+They can steal all the important information.
 If you want to connect your device on employer’s connection, take permission from the IT department as they are in a better position to tell you about the security of your device.

-The above mentioned steps are just a part of the never ending list in terms of security.
+The above-mentioned steps are just a part of the never-ending list in terms of security.
 Many more tasks can be performed to make you IoT devices safe and secure.
 IoT operators should develop best practices to boost security across the globe.